"Hashire kousouku no Teikokukagekidan!

 - Gender Flip: From 2010 to 2011, Red Entertainment created a two-game series called Scared Rider Xechs for the Playstation 2 (later ported to PSP).
 The series is a reverse harem equivalent of the Sakura Wars franchise.
 The game includes similar graphics, and mechs are involved in the storyline.

-- Girls Love Stuffed Animals (Iris and her bear)
+- Girls Love Stuffed Animals: Iris and her bear, Jean Paul.

 - Gratuitous English: Constantly.
 Particularly annoying in the English release of Sakura Wars V because if you're playing the Japanese disc, you can actually tell when the characters are using English but the translation doesn't match.